Growing Debt Still A Problem

 If you asked me in 2010 where will we be in 2020?
 I would have said by 2020. bogged down in chronic recessions.
 While growth has been sub-par (item 0), I was wrong.

 Reading their comments (item 5), the CBO sees daunting problems after 2030.
 I think it hits sooner, sometime in this decade.
 My guess something triggers it.
 Maybe it’s Bernie in 2020 or 2024.
-Or a recession and a G8 country defaults.
+Political unrest or an economic event like recession and a G8 country defaults.
 This a pile of gasoline soaked rags vulnerable to a careless strike of a match.